enbraun/slate/source/includes/_resource.md

 **last_date**<br>`optional` |  String value representing a date in ISO 8601 extended notation for date i.e. yyyy-MM-dd.
 A resource is only available till it's last working date i.e system does not consider any capacity of resource beyond this date (_if defined_).
 **email**<br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> |  String value representing email address of resource object.
 Email address must be properly formatted with a maximum length of 254 characters.
 **phone**<br> <span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> | String representing phone number of resource.
 It’s displayed alongside the resource in your resource list.
 **roles**<br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> | An array of ids of Roles (which are defined by an Administrator user in eRS Cloud Application) to be assigned to this Resource.
-The first id in the array is considered as Primary Role of that Resource.
+The first ID in the array is considered as Primary Role of that Resource.
 Multiple performing roles can be applied to a resource.
 Resources can also be searched / filtered using performing roles.
-**calendar**  <br>`optional` | Id of Calendar object which should be assigned to resource effective from it's `start_date`.
+**calendar**  <br>`optional` | ID of Calendar object which should be assigned to resource effective from it's `start_date`.
 Depending upon requirements, different calendars can be applied on different resources.
 If calendar is omitted then default calendar (as defined in Administrator settings) will be applied for this resource.
 **tags**<br><span class="removableFlag">&#9873;</span> | An optional array of strings which could be attached to this resource object as labels.
 This can be useful for the purpose of filtering, identification or other information.
 **timezone** <br><span class="mandatoryFlag">&#9873;</span> <span class="removableFlag mln-2">&#9873;</span> | One timezone object can be defined for a resource. <span class="warning">This field is only available when scheduling plus module is on</span>.
 **disable_parallel_booking** <br>`optional` | Boolean value defining if resource can or cannot have multiple bookings at a time.
 Default value for disable parallel booking is false.